wwmm/easyeffects/README.md

 In case a package is built for your distribution after you have done the steps above you will have to remember to remove the files you copied before installing the package.
-If you do not want to have this headache a better option is is running PulseEffects without installing it.
+If you do not want to have this headache a better option is running PulseEffects without installing it.
 Do the following steps:

 1. git clone https://github.com/wwmm/pulseeffects.git